Italy gridlock deepens as Europe watches nervously

 Italian comedian Beppe Grillo speaks to supporters during an election rally at Rome's Piazza San Giovanni, on February 22, 2013.
 Italy's political gridlock has deepened with bickering between the main leftist party and a new anti-establishment party putting off the prospect of a new government any time soon, following shock elections that have spooked Europe.

-Comedian turned populist firebrand Beppe Grillo said his Five Star Movement (M5S) would not endorse the Democratic Party (PD), which won the most votes in the elections on Sunday and Monday but not enough to form a majority in parliament.
+Comedian turned populist firebrand Beppe Grillo said his Five Star Movement (M5S) would not endorse the Democratic Party (PD), which won the most votes in the election earlier this week, but not enough to form a majority in parliament.

-"The M5S is not going to give a vote of confidence to the Democratic Party or to anyone else," Grillo, who has channelled the frustrations of austerity-weary Italians, wrote on his blog.
+"The M5S is not going to give a vote of confidence to the Democratic Party or to anyone else," Grillo, who has channelled the frustrations of austerity-weary Italians, wrote on his blog Wednesday.

-The comment appeared to be a rejection of overtures from the PD, which on Tuesday suggested working with M5S on key measures like slashing government costs and helping Italy's poorest get through a grinding recession.
+The comment appeared to be a rejection of overtures from the PD, which on Tuesday suggested working with M5S on key measures such as slashing government costs and helping Italy's poorest through a grinding recession.

-Grillo, who has called for a referendum on the euro and won a quarter of the vote in parliament, said the PD could ally with Silvio Berlusconi's centre-right coalition for a short-term before new elections would have to be called.
+Grillo, who has called for a referendum on the euro and won a quarter of the vote in parliament, suggested the PD could ally with Silvio Berlusconi's centre-right coalition for a short-term before new elections.

-The scandal-tainted Berlusconi, dismissed as a spent force just months ago after 20 years in politics, came in an extremely close second to the centre-left and ahead of the Five Star Movement.
+The scandal-tainted Berlusconi, dismissed as a spent force just months ago after 20 years in politics, came an extremely close second to the centre-left, ahead of the Five Star Movement.

 Berlusconi has promised to refund an unpopular property tax -- if necessary out of his own pocket -- and has blamed a "hegemonic" Germany for many of Italy's current economic woes.

 After initial market panic on Tuesday, investors were more measured on Wednesday, especially after a better-than-expected bond auction in Rome.